ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 - Typechecking only happens when getting or setting a key in a mounted specification
 - Errors are currently raw and haskell-focused
+- The small implementations are not yet auto generated